The Art of Fighting Well

-Sit down with your loved one and discuss expectations of what will happen when one of you is hurt or offended by the other.
-How do you normally react to hurt - are you confrontational, passive aggressive, manipulative?
+Discuss expectations of what will happen when one of you is hurt or offended by the other.
+How do you normally react to being hurt - are you confrontational, passive aggressive, manipulative?
 Be real with yourself and with each other about your weaknesses.
 Decide on a better response.
 Do this together and help each other commit to a healthier response.

 2. Bring up your hurt or offense without attacking the person.

 Accusation from one person only leads to defence from the other.
-Take time to gather your thoughts of why you feel hurt.
+If you truly want to resolve the issue, take time to gather your thoughts of why you feel hurt.
 Calmly discuss the principle, not the person.
 E.g. “You may not realise this, but when you [did/said this] it made me [feel like this].
 What are your thoughts?”
-Questions diffuse accusation and create a team approach towards resolution.
+Asking healthy, resolution-centred questions diffuses accusation, eliminates the need for defence and creates a team approach towards resolve.

 4. Realise you’re on the same team.

-There is no win when one person walks away feeling like a villain and there is no satisfaction playing the victim.
-The only win is a commitment as a team to pursue resolution – and to achieve this it to communicate hurt whilst maintaining dignity and love for one another.
+There is no win when one person walks away feeling like a villain and there is no true satisfaction in playing the victim.
+The only win is your combined commitment to seek resolution.
+To achieve this is you need to communicate your hurt whilst maintaining dignity and love for one another.

 Withholding affection after resolving conflict is a tell-tale sign that one or both of you are not ‘over it’.
 Sometimes there is further hurt to discuss, other times its simply pride getting in the way.
 A true sign of resolve is that you can look each other in the eye and smile, hug or laugh at yet another moment of ‘flawed humanity’.
 In the words of the Psalmist Elsa, ‘Let it Go’.